-The business continues to strive to deliver an outstanding product to existing customers, expand our customer list and deliver increased revenues in the 2022 financial year.
+The business continues to strive to deliver an outstanding product to existing customers, expand our customer list and deliver increased revenues in the 2023 financial year.

-With the demerger from Southern Cross Payments Ltd completed, in 2022 the Company will explore opportunities to list on an overseas exchange.
+In 2023 the Company will continue to explore opportunities to list on an overseas exchange.
 Subject to shareholders and other necessary approvals, this process is expected to include a restructure of the Group to add a holding company above ISX Financial EU Plc, to allow for a non-operating holding entity that is established specifically for listing.